olliee2/deskweb/README.md

    ```
    This will start a local server on which you can play in your browser.

+### Local Development

+Follow the same instructions as above to have the project running locally.
+Then, in a new terminal window run
+`npm run watch` for live compilation of any TypeScript changes.

 ### Deploying to Cloudflare Pages

 1. Push your repository to GitHub (or another git provider).